 NY state budget funds free school breakfast and lunch

 New York's recently passed state budget includes $134 million for funding free school meals for students.
-The state will reimburse schools participating in the federal Community Eligibility Program (CEP).
+The state will reimburse schools participating in the federal Community Eligibility Provision (CEP).

 In the North Syracuse Central School District, school lunch for pre-K through fourth grade is $3.25 per meal or $16.25 for an entire week of lunch.
 For fifth grade through high school that cost is $3.50 per lunch or $17.50 for the entire week of lunch.
 A week's worth of breakfast is $11.25 at $2.25 a meal.